Ladies' Night (film)

 Ladies’ Night is a 2003 Mexican film directed by Gabriela Tagliavini.
 The film is a romantic comedy about two women who find love in modern-day Mexico City.

 Plot

-Alicia (Ana Claudia Talancón) is an apparently conservative woman that is about to marry, but her life takes an unexpected route when in the party before the wedding, she meets a stripper (Luis Roberto Guzmán) hired by Ana (Ana de la Reguera), a jealous friend of Alicia's boyfriend, to upset her on this very special day.
+Alicia is an apparently conservative woman that is about to marry, but her life takes an unexpected route when in the party before the wedding, she meets Roco, a stripper hired by Ana, a jealous friend of Alicia's boyfriend, to upset her on this very special day.

-Surprising everyone (her conservative family, her own boyfriend and even Ana herself), Alicia still decides to follow the guy.
+Surprising everyone (her conservative family, her own boyfriend and even Ana herself), Alicia still decides to follow Roco.
 The rivalry among Ana and Alicia is thus transformed into a strong friendship, and they both show themselves as very independent women.